joshbegley/nyt-latest/README.md

-**The Briefing: Bournemouth 1 Man Utd 1 - Shaw returns and Semenyo impresses as Hojlund rescues point**\
+**The Briefing: Bournemouth 1 Man United 1 – Shaw returns and Semenyo impresses as Hojlund rescues point**\
 `Carl Anka and Anantaajith Raghuraman break down the key talking points from United's trip to the south coast`\
 https://nytimes.com/athletic/6301992/2025/04/27/bournemouth-man-utd-premier-league-analysis/